sydnieso/DH150-SydnieSo-HeuristicEval/README.md

 - ![Change Charity](https://github.com/sydnieso/DH150-SydnieSo-HeuristicEval/blob/master/ChangeCharity.PNG)

 4. **Consistency and standards**
-- There are some images and titles that look as if they would be buttons/clickable to provide more information (i.e. charity logo in upper righthand corner; thumbprint pattern circle in the lower portion of the screen)
+- There are some images and titles that are misleading and look as if they would be buttons/clickable to provide more information, but are not (i.e. charity logo in upper righthand corner; thumbprint pattern circle in the lower portion of the screen)
 - ![Not Buttons](https://github.com/sydnieso/DH150-SydnieSo-HeuristicEval/blob/master/NotButtons.PNG)

 5. **Error prevention**